Chicken Fricassee with Apples

 Chicken fricassee with apples on a plate.

-Halfway between a sauté and a stew, chicken fricassee is an old-fashioned dish of golden sautéed chicken in a creamy sauce.
+Halfway between a sauté and a stew, chicken fricassee is a classic French dish of golden sautéed chicken in a creamy sauce.
 This updated version with apples, adapted from Cook’s Country, is perfect for fall.
-The sauce is made with equal parts chicken broth, apple cider and cream, giving the dish a savory yet fruity complexity, while a splash of cider vinegar at the end adds brightness.
+The sauce is made with equal parts chicken stock, apple cider and cream, giving the dish a savory yet fruity complexity, while a splash of cider vinegar at the end adds brightness.
 The sautéed apples add tart-sweet flavor and also make the dish feel a little fancy.
+Serve with a simple green vegetable, like roasted Brussels sprouts, along with rice, egg noodles, or mashed potatoes.
+This would also be lovely with a glass of dry white wine.

-What You’ll Need To Make Chicken Fricassee with Apples
+What You’ll Need To Make Chicken Fricassee With Apples

 chicken fricassee with apples ingredients

-Step-by-Step Instructions
+Step-By-Step Instructions

 Slice the chicken breasts in half horizontally to form four flat fillets.
 (Skip this step if using chicken tenderloins; instead, using the palm of your hand, gently flatten the tenderloins so that they are an even 1/2-inch thickness.)